-In spring 2021, we are thrilled to be launching our new initiative, Flatbush Eats: Food, Survival, Celebration.
-Partly inspired by the 1930s Federal Writers’ Project’s collection, America Eats, Flatbush Eats aims to document the pleasures, cultural traditions and histories of food as well as a wide range of issues, including food access, hunger, mutual aid, gender and food, and food and the environment.
+This spring, Voices of Lefferts is embarking on a new initiative, called Flatbush Eats: Food, Survival, and Celebration.
+Inspired by the 1930s Federal Writers’ Project’s collection, America Eats, Flatbush Eats aims to document the pleasures, traditions, and histories of food in our neighborhood, and explore a range of food-related issues, including inequitable access, hunger, mutual aid, gender, and environment.

 I need to know how we celebrate our victories, our very survival.
 What did we want for dinner?
 What was good enough to commemorate our humanity?